jessereynolds/puppet-os_compliance/README.md

 ## Limitations

 This module is in active development and is incomplete.
-Initial development is being performed on Windows 2012 R2.
+Initial development is being performed on Windows Server 2012 R2 and Windows Server 2016.